argoproj-archive/argo-site/docs/yaml/deployment_template.md

 *   `arguments`; specifies the arguments to pass into the container when it runs

 ```
-containers:       #declares a container section of the YAML template
+containers:                    # declares a container section of the YAML template
   userdb:                      # name of container
     image: postgres:9.6.1      # name of image for container
-    command: ["postgresd"].......# command to run on the container
+    command: ["postgresd"]     # command to run on the container
 ```

 #### termination_policy